 I feel like this one goes without saying!
 You can find all kinds of quirky Christmas decorations these days.
 You name it, it’s probably out there!
 I like to use a mixture of tree decorations and homeware in my photos.
 Go through your bits at home and see what you could use; things that you can lay flat tend to look best (baubles, garlands, tinsel etc.).
 If you can’t find anything, don’t worry – charity shops are full of decorations at this time of year, why not pay less and still give to a great cause?
 I also find a lot of stuff in the Boxing Day/New Year sales as everything Christmassy is massively reduced.

 The great thing about baubles is that they come in every colour or style that you can imagine.
 Try to get a real variety!
 I find that the sparkly ones are the best when it comes to shooting Christmas content.
 You don’t have to spend a fortune on them either, you can use your stash at home or you can grab some cheap sets from bargain shops for a couple of pounds.
 I found mine in Primark last year, they came in packs of 20 for roughly £2 which was such a great deal.
 They had every colour under the sun so I think I’m covered for every colour scheme possible now!
 I’ve also found some amazing baubles in charity shops – they often have really quirky ones or brand new sets that people have donated.

 Who would’ve thought that mugs could make great props?
 You can just use them in the background of your photos or you can go all out and fill them with hot chocolate, marshmallows and all the trimmings for a scrumptious shot!
-I bought these two from Homesense but I’ve included some other options below:
+I bought these two from Homesense – the home of all things festive at this time of year!

 Bells are not only able to take your present wrapping to the next level, they can also jazz up your photos!
 I like attaching these to garlands or placing them next to some baubles to add some extra sparkle.
 You can find them in most craft shops, I’ve linked some options below: